M4he/Linux/Hardware/MacBookAir7,2.md

 # MacBook Air 7,2 (2015) with Linux

-Below explanations concentrate on my experience using Debian 8 (Jessie) on a MacBook Air 7,2 (2015 model) and explain necessary tweaks.
+Below explanations concentrate on my experience using Debian 9 (Stretch) on a MacBook Air 7,2 (2015 model) and explain necessary tweaks.

 ## Installation

 - albeit rEFInd works, it will not boot non-EFI bootloaders
 - you can ditch rEFInd, grab an EFI-compatible boot disk and install regularly
-- for Debian 8, the Live CDs won't boot as they don't include EFI, use the general installation discs!
+- for Debian 9, the Live CDs might not boot as they don't include EFI, use the general installation discs!
 - Debian will install in such fashion that it boots GRUB per default, in order to boot OSX hold down the alt key at powerup

-## Kernel

-I recommend enabling the backports repository and installing the **4.9** kernel.
-This was the first thing I did after installing, so I can't comment on how well the original 3.16 kernel performs.

 ## Suspend-related problems